What is a List Sorting in Java?

 List<Person> people = new ArrayList<>();

-// Sorting by name and then by age
+// Sort by name first, then by age

 Collections.sort(people, Comparator.comparing(Person::getName)